News

 The 17th International Ocular Inflammation Society (IOIS) Congress will be held in Berlin, Germany from September 7-9, 2023.

-There will be an AUS-sponsored symposium during the IOIS meeting featuring Nisha Acharya, MD, MS and Russell Read, MD, PhD on the topic of "What NEI-Funded Studies Have Taught Us About the Clinical Care of Uveitis"
+There will be an AUS-sponsored symposium during the IOIS meeting on Friday morning, September 8 at 9am Berlin time.
+Chaired by Nisha Acharya, MD, MS and Russell Read, MD, PhD the session titled "What NEI-Funded Studies Have Taught Us About the Clinical Care of Uveitis" will feature the following speakers:

 • 2022-11-09 16:31 | Edmund Tsui (Administrator)